Charlie Sheen Chats About Directing A Music Video

 Most of us cannot picture Charlie Sheen directing a country music video, nor can we comprehend why the famously well-paid actor would express interest in that particular occupation.
 However, Sheen continues to surprise us.
-The actor recently earned new job title by directing Tim Montana’s music video for the country star’s song “Mostly Stoned.”
+The actor recently earned a new job title by directing Tim Montana’s music video for the country star’s song “Mostly Stoned.”

 It might seem ironic that Sheen, an admitted longtime user of illegal drugs, snatched up the chance to direct a video for a song with a title reminiscent of his antics.
-However, Montana wrote the piece without Sheen’s history in mind and instead composed the music to hints at a far deeper theme.
+However, Montana wrote the piece without Sheen’s history in mind and instead composed the music to hint at a far deeper theme.
 The country star found his muse back in his home state, Montana, during the holidays.
 While visiting, Montana saw an old friend whose mother passed during the previous holiday season.
 When Montana asked his friend how he felt, his friend’s reply provided him with his song’s message and title, “Mostly Stoned.”

 “I took it from that perspective versus being a song about smoking pot,” Montana explained, as quoted by the Tennessean.
 “It’s not really about that.
 It’s about this guy who is sad, there’s a little heartache in there.
 It’s about breaking free from the rat race.”